-(a) What evidence is there of Martine being stubborn in the way she behaved with her grandmother?Give two points.
-Give y crossed the glassy surface of the lake. two impressions this gives you of the water.
-2 marks Using information from the text, tick one box in each statement is true or false . each row to s show whether 2 Two families fought for the throne. ., ., .
-7 0.100 2 marks Maria's family symbol was the lion. , Z marks The monument was for a prince.
+(a) What evidence is there of Martine being stubborn in the way she behaved with her grandmother?
+5 two impressions this gives you of the water.

+Give two points.
+1.

+1 2.
+2 marks

+1 Using information from the text, tick one box in each statement is true or false . each row to show whether

+True False

+2 - Two families fought for the throne.

+2 marks Maria's family symbol was the lion.

+Z IIIdiks The monument was for a prince.

 It was hot on the island.
+1 mark

-1 mark Questions 1-11 are about Look at the paragraph beginning: 6 ges 4-5) ()
+Questions 1-11 are about Look at the paragraph beginning: G ges 4-5) 1 mark